IntersectMBO/cardano-addresses/README.md

 API documentation is available [here](https://input-output-hk.github.io/cardano-addresses/haddock).

 ## Command-Line

 `cardano-address` comes with a command-line interface for Linux.
-See the [release artifacts](https://github.com/input-output-hk/cardano-addresses/releases) to get a pre-compiled binary.
+See the [release artifacts](https://github.com/input-output-hk/cardano-addresses/releases) to get a pre-compiled binary, or [build a Docker image](#Docker image).
 The command-line is self explanatory by using `--help` on various commands and sub-commands.

 > :bulb: Most commands read argument from the standard input.
 This prevent sensitive information from appearing into your shell history and, makes it easy to pipe commands!